jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

    <h3>Dynamical dark energy</h3>

-We can set :math:`w_0` and :math:`w_a` thorugh the CLASS parameters ``'w0_fld'`` and ``'wa_fld'``.
+We can set :math:`w_0` and :math:`w_a` through the CLASS parameters ``'w0_fld'`` and ``'wa_fld'``.
 In CLASS, the cosmological constant is implemented as a seperate species, rather than as the special case :math:`w_0 = -1`, :math:`w_a = 0` of the dynamical dark energy species (in CLASS called 'fld' for dark enery **fl**\ ui\ **d**).
 To disable the cosmological constant, set the ``'Omega_Lambda'`` CLASS parameter to ``0``.
-In total, specifying dynamical dark energy could then look like e.g.
+In total, specifying dynamical dark energy could then look like

 .. code-block:: python3